raghavio/website/content/posts/clojox_optimizations.md

 <iframe src="/clojox/reduce_improved_2.html?hide-sidebar=true" style="height:494px;width:100%"></iframe>

 As we can see, the reduce function that earlier took 31.41% of time, is now reduced to 9.39%.

-10.2 seconds

-[^1]: <!-- Explain about environment leak that is talked about in chapter 11 of the book. -->
-[^2]: <!-- Explain lexical scoping -- >
+I can't seem to figure out why such a small change would impact this drastically.
+I generated these flamegraphs twice and the results were the same.
+I'll take it though.
+The program time has not come down to 10.2 seconds.

+// add a conclusion to this optimization journey.

+## Conclusion